Shirley Anne Field

-Shirley Anne Field (born Shirley Broomfield; 27 June 1938) is an English actress who has performed on stage, film and television since 1955, prominent during the British New Wave.
+Shirley Anne Field (born Shirley Broomfield; 27 June 1936 – 10 December 2023) was an English actress who performed on stage, film and television from 1955 until her death.
+She was prominent during the British New Wave.

 Early life

-Broomfield was born in Forest Gate, Essex (now in the London Borough of Newham).
+Shirley Broomfield was born in Forest Gate, Essex (in the London Borough of Newham) on 27 June 1936.
 She was the third of four children, with two elder sisters and a younger brother, Earnest "Guy" Broomfield (c.
 1939–1999).
-Her brother was murdered, in 1999, by Harry Dalsey, the son of Adrian Dalsey.

-At the age of six, Shirley was placed in the National Children's Home at Edgworth, near Bolton, Lancashire and four years later was moved to another children's home in Blackburn, where she attended Blakey Moor School for Girls.
+At the age of six, Shirley was placed in the National Children's Home at Edgworth, near Bolton, Lancashire, and four years later was moved to another children's home in Blackburn, where she attended Blakey Moor School for Girls.
 She subsequently returned to Edgworth until she was 15, when she moved to a children's home hostel in London, training as a typist while still attending school.

 Acting career

 Early roles

-After a course at the Lucie Clayton School and Model Agency, she became a photographic model for pin-up magazines like Reveille and Titbits.
+After a course at the Lucie Clayton School and Model Agency, Field became a photographic model for pin-up magazines like Reveille and Titbits.
 She was subsequently spotted by Bill Watts, who ran a theatrical agency and obtained for her roles in late 1950s British films, usually uncredited.

-Her first appearance in a film was as an extra in Simon and Laura (1955).
+Field first appearance in a film was as an extra in Simon and Laura (1955).
 She had small parts in All for Mary (1955), Lost (1956), Yield to the Night (1956) (directed by J. Lee Thompson), It's Never Too Late (1956), It's a Wonderful World (1956), The Weapon (1956), Loser Takes All (1956), The Silken Affair (1956), Dry Rot (1956), The Good Companions (1957) (again for Thompson), Seven Thunders (1957), and The Flesh Is Weak (1957).
 She was in episodes of The New Adventures of Martin Kane (1957) and International Detective.

 Field's first sizeable film role was in Horrors of the Black Museum (1959).
 She had minor parts in Once More, with Feeling!
 (1960) and And the Same to You (1960).
 Field had a larger role in the controversial Peeping Tom (1960).
 She appeared on stage in The Lily White Boys with Albert Finney.